-- 23. Please ensure that the following right-of-way protections are shown on the site plan: - a) See Schedule C16 of the Official Plan.
+- 22. A noise study is required due to the office use. - 23.
+Please ensure that the following right-of-way protections are shown on the site plan: - a) See Schedule C16 of the Official Plan.

-b) Any requests for exceptions to ROW protection requirements must be discussed with Transportation Planning and concurrence provided by Transportation Planning management.
+Any requests for exceptions to ROW protection requirements must be discussed with Transportation Planning and concurrence provided by Transportation Planning management.